hashicorp/vagrant/website/source/docs/docker/networking.html.md

 and then change or add some new options (but leave the subnet the same), it will not apply those changes or create a new network.

+Because the `--link` flag for the `docker network connect` command is considered legacy, Vagrant does not support that option when creating containers and connecting networks.

 ## More Information

 For more information on how docker manages its networks, please refer to their